Citizens Against Virtually Everything (C.A.V.E)

 - Negotiate a performance linked plan to reinforce positive changes.

-- Consider Termination if behavior continues
+- Consider Termination if behavior

 - Remember to document everything.
 Termination may be the only way to remove negativity.